-You will work as part of a close team with the other College Officers and senior staff.
+You will work very closely with, and be supported by, other officers - particularly the MDPP and MDET for clinical radiology and the President.
 Most Officers find the mutual support is one of the most rewarding aspects of their role.

-The CO Vice-President is given specialist advice, administrative and secretarial support by college staff.
+Staff support for the Vice-President is led and managed by the Chief Executive.
+Staff provide policy guidance and advice, specialist support (eg communication, workforce, and audit), executive, administrative and secretarial support.
 The staff recognise that you will be working in clinical practice alongside your College role and will support you to use your RCR time as constructively as possible.
 You will find this to be a very different level of support to that in many NHS roles.

-You'll have an induction programme in the months before taking office which will include a handover and briefing on all aspects of the role from the outgoing CO Vice-President, from other Officers, from the Chief Executive and from a range of RCR staff.
-During your induction period, you'll be able to attend and observe all the meetings which you will subsequently need to chair or contribute to and will learn about RCR governance and trustee responsibilities.
+You'll have an induction programme in the months before taking office which will include a handover and briefing on all aspects of the role from the outgoing CR Vice-President, from other Officers, from the Chief Executive and from a range of RCR staff.
+During your induction period, you'll be able to attend and observe the meetings which you will subsequently need to chair or contribute to and will learn about RCR governance and trustee responsibilities.
+Support, advice, and training for the media aspects of the role is provided.
 You'll therefore be fully prepared to undertake the role when you start.

 The RCR will actively develop your leadership and other skills.
-You'll also have opportunities to meet and engage with people doing similar roles in other colleges.
+You will receive training on being a charity trustee, including on finance and other key areas.